 The weaker-stemmed, low-growing habit types are ideal for trailing from hanging baskets, and in my opinion, display their blossoms to better advantage than the upright plants.

 The flowers of all fuchsias are very showy, usually pendulous, and arise singly or in clusters from the leaf-axils.
 Its leaves and stems appear dark bronze-red

 The long tube terminates in four reflexed or spreading lobes, exposing the petals (four, five, or more), with the stamens and stigma extending out from these.

 Fuchsias are very fast growers and start to bloom when very young.

-By pruning, fuchsias can easily be kept within bounds and make very beautiful pot specimens.
+By pruning, fuchsias can easily be kept within bounds and make very beautiful container plants and specimens.

-There are the upright growers which should be staked or trellised.
+There are varieties with upright growth habits requiring being staked or trellised.
 The hanging basket type for hanging pots or hanging baskets or for window boxes or pots for window shelves.

-Bush Fuchias are beautifil but a favorite form for many is a Fuchsia standard grown as a tree with the sideshoots removed.
+Bush Fuchsias are beautiful but a favorite form for many is a Fuchsia standard grown as a tree with the side shoots removed.

 When planting or potting Fuchsias remember they like soil slightly on the acid side and a soil with good drainage.